SorenTech/code-of-ethics/README.md

 ### E.S.1.3 Natural and Cultural Heritage:
 Designers and Developers should respect and help conserve their natural and cultural heritage while striving to improve the technical, cultural, and economic environment and the quality of life within it.

+**Rule 1.301**
+Designers and Developers shall strive to be sensitive to cultural values and beliefs and engages in fair and balanced communication design that fosters and encourages mutual understanding.

 ### E.S.1.4 Human Rights:
 Designers and Developers should uphold human rights in all their professional endeavors.

 **Rule 1.401**
 Designers and Developers shall not discriminate in their professional activities on the basis of race, religion, gender, national origin, age, disability, or sexual orientation.

+**Rule 1.402**
+Designer's and Developers shall respect the dignity of all audiences and shall value individual differences even as they avoid depicting or stereotyping people or groups of people in a negative or dehumanizing way.

 ### E.S.1.5 Design for Human Dignity and the Health, Safety, and Welfare of the Public:
 Designers and Developers should employ their professional knowledge and skill to design products and applicatons that will enhance and facilitate human dignity and the health, safety, and welfare of the individual and the public.

+**Rule 1.501**
+Designers and Developers shall take a responsible role in the visual portrayal of people, the consumption of natural resources, and the protection of animals and the environment.

+**Rule 1.502**
+Designers and Developers, while engaged in the practice or instruction of design/development, shall not knowingly do or fail to do anything that constitutes a deliberate or reckless disregard for the health and safety of the communities in which he or she lives and practices or the privacy of the individuals and businesses therein.

 ### E.S.
 1.6 Allied Arts and Industries:
 Designers and Developers should promote allied arts and contribute to the knowledge and capability of the creative industries as a whole.